eclipsesource/tabris-decorators/README.md

  * It will search for a matching child exactly once, after `append` is called the first time on the widget instance.
  * It will always return the same child, even if it is disposed or removed.
  * It will throw if there is no match, more than one, or if the type is not correct.

+### @getByType

+Like `@getById`, but ignored the id and looks by return type only.
+Useful if there is only one widget of a specific type in your widget tree anyway, so you don't have to assign it an id.